Serbia takes delivery of 2 Russian fighter jets

-BELGRADE, Serbia (AP) — Serbia’s air force has taken delivery of two Russian MiG-29 fighter jets, part of an arms purchase that could heighten tensions in the Balkans and increase Moscow’s influence in the region.
+BELGRADE, Serbia (AP) — Serbia’s air force on Tuesday took the delivery of two Russian MiG-29 fighter jets, part of an arms purchase that could heighten tensions in the Balkans and increase Moscow’s influence in the region.

-Serbian President Aleksandar Vucic attended the ceremony Tuesday at a military airport close to the Serbian capital, Belgrade.
+Serbian President Aleksandar Vucic attended the ceremony at a military airport close to the Serbian capital, Belgrade, thanking Russian President Vladimir Putin for helping make Serbia’s armed forces stronger.

+In October, Serbia received six MiG-29 jets from Russia which has also promised the delivery of 30 battle tanks and 30 armored vehicles.
+Serbia, a Russian ally, was at war with neighbors Croatia, Bosnia and Kosovo in the 1990s during the bloody breakup of the former Yugoslavia.

-Russia has handed over six secondhand MiGs for free and the two that flew on Tuesday have undergone an extensive overhaul.
-The repairs of all six jets will cost Serbia some 185 million euros ($213 million.)
+Moscow gave the secondhand jets to Serbia for free and the two that flew on Tuesday have undergone an extensive overhaul.
+The repairs of all six will cost Serbia around 185 million euros ($213 million).

 Most Read Nation & World Stories